CORDIS IVC FILTERS

 Cordis IVC filters are medical devices placed in the inferior vena cava with the intention of catching blood clots and stopping them from traveling to the heart or lungs.
 Cordis sells two brands of IVC filters—CordisOptEase and CordisTrapEase—that have been linked to reported adverse events and injuries.

 CORDIS OPTEASE FILTER

-All personal injury cases are taken on a contingent fee basis.
-Attorney fees are collected only if we secure compensation for you.
+Perdue & Kidd takes all personal injury cases on a contingent fee basis.
+We only collect attorney fees if we secure compensation for you.